christopheparisse/teimeta/README.md

 The main editing features are:
 - creating a node, adding node to other nodes
 - editing a node with a specific format
-  - free text
-  - vocabulary (open or closed)
-  - number
-  - date
-  - duration
 - editing attributes from a node with a format
+  - for the two previous cases, editing can include
   - free text
   - vocabulary (open or closed)
   - number
   - date
   - duration
+  - languages, countries

 ## Editing the ODD and XML examples